Memorial Quilts Help Families Honor and Remember Lost Loved Ones

 The quilter, Rosie Rhine, says she could feel the presence of Colleen’s daughter as she sewed.
 Rhine has been quilting since 1973 and started Rhino Quilting in 2006.
 She specializes in bereavement and memory quilts.

-The blanket is filled with things that symbolize Michelle’s many hobbies and passions: volleyball, singing, Taekwondo, travel, working at Starbucks, being an Oregon State University student, going to the Disney parks and to concerts, and the sense of belonging she found in Young Life.
+The quilt is filled with things that symbolize Michelle’s many hobbies and passions: volleyball, singing, Taekwondo, travel, working at Starbucks, being an Oregon State University student, going to the Disney parks and to concerts, and the sense of belonging she found in Young Life.

 “It’s a tangible, poignant reminder of what we have and don’t have anymore.
 As time has gone on, it’s more about the joy that she brought when she was alive rather than the sorrow, which comes up in other ways.
 The quilts – to me – bring back the positive memories,” Casey explained.